vis-kid/octopress_drafts_previewer/source/_posts/2015-10-12-Factory-Girl-Guide-01.markdown

 you can refer to attributes on objects even if you haven’t defined them in your factory. that means you can define factories with the absolute bare minimum to make them valid objects and assign attributes needed for your tests on the fly.

-pain point meant to solve: dealing with a lot associated records, dealing with information that’s changing and you wanna be able to build these data sets for your integration tests.
-Build all this data but dont want to manage it in yaml you want it to be dynamic, you wanna refer to other factories, you wnat to be able to overwrite values, and factory girl allows you to do that.
-Set up your data easily and effectively There you can deal more with concepts than with the actual columns in the database. -> Building fixture data in a convenient way.

 Want to have it DRY